brntbeer/motivationaltext/README.md

 #Motivational Text!

 ##Texting?
 Why
-This app was starting in lieu of me receiving a motivational text one morning by [Jarod Luebbert](http://github.com/jarodl) wishing me a great day.
-So, hell...Why not all of us?
+This app was starting in lieu of me needing to receive a motivational text every morning by [Jarod Luebbert](http://github.com/jarodl) wishing me a great day.
+So, hell...Why not give that to everyone!

 ##What is this?
 This is my first jump into [MonogoDB](http://www.mongodb.org/) and a